mahadidev7/mahadidev7/README.md

 I'm a high-level experience in web design and frontend development knowledge, producing quality work with 1.5 years experience. <br/>
 love to work with people in order to build things that matter.
 Hi!
 I’m a professional Front-End Developer. <br/> I am an expert on
 JavaScript frameworks:  <br/> React JS and Next JS.
-I also have solid foundations in HTML5, CSS3, Bootstrap, Tailwind, Material UI, and ECMAScript. ||
+I also have solid foundations in HTML5, CSS3, Bootstrap, Tailwind, Material UI, and ECMAScript.

-Database:  <br/> Firebase, Mysql. ||
+Database: Firebase, Mysql.

-UI/UX:  <br/> Figma. ||
+UI/UX:  <br/> Figma.
 App: React-Native expo. <br/>
 I'm eagerly looking for a career in a creative organization where I can implement my skills as well as increase my IT skills in the software process.

 * I'm based in Comilla Bangladesh
 * See my portfolio at <a href="https://mahadidev7-portfolio.web.app/" target="_blank">mahadidev7</a>
-* I'm learning Advance JavaScript
+* I'm learning new technology everyday.

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" />